Boardwalk through lush forest leading to a waterfall in Glenariff Forest Park, one of the scenic Glens of Antrim in Northern Ireland.

 Where myth flows through wooded glens and hills open to the sea.

-The Glens of Antrim offer a quieter, more intimate kind of walking — a patchwork of nine glacier-carved valleys stretching inland from the Antrim Coast.
-Each glen has its own character, yet all are united by lush woodland, tumbling rivers, coastal views, and the rich folklore of old Ireland.
+The Glens of Antrim offer a quieter, more intimate kind of landscape — a patchwork of nine glacier-carved valleys stretching inland from the Causeway Coast.
+Each glen has its own character, yet all are united by lush woodland, tumbling rivers, coastal views, and the living folklore of Northern Ireland’s north.
+Together they form a deeply rewarding setting for walking holidays shaped by water, wood, and slow-moving hills.

 Where to Walk and Explore